-The following little ideas would be great for a basket for your hardworking cowboy.
-Don't get yourself all overwhelmed trying to be perfect.
-He's hardly going to notice the bows on the sachets or the way it was laid out in the basket.
-But he will notice his pretty little wife who is spoiling him something awful!
+The following little ideas would be great for a basket for your hardworking man (I called mine my “cowboy” :)).
+Don’t get yourself all overwhelmed trying to be perfect.
+He’s hardly going to notice the bows on the sachets or the way it was laid out in the basket.
+But he will notice his pretty little wife who is spoiling him somethin’ awful!

-If you are not in the mood to pamper your cowboy just this once, you could always put the following into a basket and give it to newlyweds or to someone on their anniversary.
-Choose one or all items to put in your basket, and add a cute card that says, "Handmade by ____ ____, " because you want them to know you worked hard at it!
+If you are not in the mood to pamper your cowboy or don’t yet have one, you could always put the following into a basket and give it to newlyweds or to someone on their anniversary.
+Choose one or all items to put in your basket, and add a cute card that says, “Handmade by ____ ____, ” because you want them to know you worked hard at it!

 Chocolates (in the craft and grocery stores, you can find melt and pour, or use a good fudge recipe or a turtle recipe)